FAQ:MICRO-PLATED JEWELRY VS. ELECTROPLATED JEWELRY

-Micron plating is the process of applying a fine layer of micron-sized particles to a substrate using an electrochemical process.
-The term literally means "one micron thick" and refers to the thickness of the coating.
+Micron plating is the process of applying a fine layer of micron-sized particles to a base metal using an electrochemical process.
+The term means "one micron thick" and refers to the thickness of the coating.

-1. It is tarnish resistant.
+1. Micron plating is tarnish-resistant.
 This plating process prevents oxidation from occurring on the surface of the jewelry, preventing tarnishing and corrosion, even in harsh environments.

-2. It maintains a bright lustre, the application of micron plating enhances the brightness of metals.
-This is due to removing potentially dark-colored molecules or by creating an ultra smooth surface for light to reflect off of, creating a brighter finish with deeper shine (vs matte finishes).
+2. Micron plating maintains a bright luster; the application of micron plating enhances the brightness of metals.
+This brightening effect is due to removing potentially dark-colored molecules or creating an ultra-smooth surface for light to reflect off, creating a brighter finish with deeper shine (vs. matte finishes).

 WHAT IS ELECTROPLATED JEWELRY?

-Electroplating is a process of applying thin, even layers of metal onto materials.
-An electrodeposition process deposits high quality, pure metals onto flexible and rigid substrates by passing a direct current through an electrolyte containing the metal to be deposited.
+Electroplating is a process of applying thin, even layers of metal onto a base metal.
+An electroplating process deposits high-quality, pure metals onto a sturdy base by passing a direct current through an electrolyte containing the deposited metal.

 Benefits of electroplating:

-Electroplating creates very thin, even coatings of metal which come in a large variety of thicknesses resulting in different lustre and brightnesses.
+Electroplating creates very thin, even coatings of metal which come in a large variety of thicknesses resulting in different amounts of luster and brightness levels.
 This process is often used for surface finishing to create designs or patterns on jewelry.

 CAN MICRO-PLATED JEWELRY BE REPLATED?

-Many people ask if micro-plated jewelry pieces are able to be replated.
-The answer is yes, they are easily replated.
-However, the quality of the replating may not be as good as the original plating if you come across a plating house that only uses flash plating techniques.
-It is always a good idea to have your micro-plated items replated by a professional jeweler specializing in micron plating techniques in order to avoid this.
+Many people ask if micro-plated jewelry pieces can be replated.
+The answer is yes; you can replate micro-plated jewelry.
+However, the quality of the replating may not be as good as the original plating if you come across a plating house that usually only specializes in flash plating techniques.
+So it is always good to have your micro-plated items replated by a professional jeweler with years of experience in micron plating.

 CAN A MICRO-PLATED RING BE RESIZED?

-Yes, a micron-plated ring is easily resized.
-Just like solid gold, silver and platinum jewelry it should not break if you take it to a professional jeweler for resizing.
+Yes, you can resize a micron-plated ring.
+It should not break like solid gold, silver, and platinum jewelry; it should not break if you take it to a professional jeweler for resizing.

-Most jobs are completed in a day or two, so that your ring(s) are ready by the next business day.
-The length of time depends on the number of rings being resized, the change in size and intricacy of their surface designs.
+Most jobs are completed in a day or two so that your ring(s) are ready by the next business day.
+The length of time depends on the number of rings being resized, the change in size, and the intricacy of their surface designs.

 HOW TO CLEAN MICRO-PLATED PIECES?

 The cost of micron plating is typically more expensive than electroplating.
-The reason for this is that the micro plating process requires more time and effort to complete, resulting in a higher cost overall.
-However, the end result is a more durable and longer-lasting finish, making it a better investment in the long run.
+This cost is because the micro plating process requires more time and effort to complete, resulting in a higher cost overall.
+However, the result is a more durable and longer-lasting finish, making it a better investment in the long run.

 WHAT IS ELECTROPLATED GOLD?

-Electroplated gold is an electrodeposition process which uses gold as the metal deposited.
-The plating is very thin and even, resulting in a fine lustre finish.
+Electroplated gold involves an electroplated process that uses gold as the deposited metal.
+The plating is very thin and even, resulting in a fine luster finish.

 DOES ELECTROPLATED JEWELRY TARNISH?

 The answer is that it depends on the quality of the plating.
-High quality electroplated gold uses a very thin and even coating, which prevents oxygen from being able to reach deep into the metal and oxidize (rust) it.
+High-quality electroplated gold uses a skinny and even coating, which prevents oxygen from being able to reach deep into the metal and oxidize (rust) it.
 The plating is also 'sacrificial' in nature, meaning that any material lost through oxidation or wear is the plating, not the metal underneath.

 HOW LONG DOES ELECTROPLATED JEWELRY LAST?